cayasso/mongoose-cachebox/README.md

 ## Redis

-By default mongoose-cachebox will cache queries to memory but it can also cache to `Redis` by specifying redis engine when initializing the plugin:
+By default mongoose-cachebox will use the memory engine to cache queries but it can cache queries using `Redis` by specifying redis engine when initializing the plugin:

 ```javascript
 var mongoose = require('mongoose');